ibm-cloud-docs/account/faqs-cbr.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ about context-based restrictions
+# FAQ about Context-based restrictions
 {: #cbrfaq}

-FAQ for {{site.data.keyword.cloud}} context-based restrictions might include questions about access restrictions for {{site.data.keyword.cloud_notm}} resources.
+FAQ for {{site.data.keyword.cloud}} Context-based restrictions might include questions about access restrictions for {{site.data.keyword.cloud_notm}} resources.
 {: shortdesc}

 To find all FAQ for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).

-## What are {{site.data.keyword.cloud_notm}} context-based restrictions?
+## What are {{site.data.keyword.cloud_notm}} Context-based restrictions?
 {: #whatiscbr}
 {: faq}
 {: support}

-As an account owner or administrator, you can define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests by enabling context-based restrictions.
+As an account owner or administrator, you can define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests by enabling Context-based restrictions.
 For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis).

-## How do you use context-based restrictions and IAM policies together?
+## How do you use Context-based restrictions and IAM policies together?
 {: #iam-cbr-diff}
 {: faq}

 These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
-Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
+Since both IAM access and Context-based restrictions enforce access, Context-based restrictions offer protection even in the face of compromised or mismanaged credentials.

-Unlike IAM policies, context-based restrictions don't assign access.
-Context-based restrictions check that an access request comes from an allowed context that you configure.
+Unlike IAM policies, Context-based restrictions don't assign access.
+Context-based restrictions check that an access request comes from an allowed Context that you configure.
 {: note}

-## What's the difference between context-based restrictions and allowed IP addresses?
+## What's the difference between Context-based restrictions and allowed IP addresses?
 {: #ip-cbr-diff}
 {: faq}